openedx/edx-documentation/en_us/shared/set_up_course/creating_course_certificates.rst

     course until the required certificates are :ref:`activated<Activate a Certificate>`.

-    For information on starting the course, see :ref:`Determine Start and End Dates`.
+    For information about starting the course, see :ref:`Determine Start and End Dates`.

 **********************
 Certificate Design